facebook/docusaurus/docs/getting-started-publishing.md

 - `CURRENT_BRANCH`: The branch that contains the latest docs changes that will be deployed.
 Usually, the branch will be `master`, but it could be any branch (default or otherwise) except for `gh-pages`.

-> We currently require the published documentation to be served from the `gh-pages` branch in your GitHub repo.
+> Docusaurus also supports deploying user or organization sites.
+Just set your project name to "_username_.github.io" (where _username_ is your username or organization name on GitHub) and the publish script will automatically deploy your site to the root of the `master` branch instead.

 Once you have the parameter value information, you can go ahead and run the publish script, ensuring you have inserted your own values inside the various parameter placeholders: